OlivierLD/pebble/SignalK/README.md

 The Pebble app uses this connection to read the data produced by SignalK.

-The connction above is to be set in the Settings.
+The connection above is to be set in the Settings.

 ![Configuration](./config.png)

 ![Main](./01.png) ![Second](./02.png) etc...